paleohayduke/TrafficSimProject/README.md

 -Editing connections between nodes.
 Make connection display in NodeInfoFrame a selectable list to jump between nodes.

+-multi lane roads

+-Display cars offset from center of road depending on their lane.

+-Car passing

 -Build Stop lights. manual placement with node info tool

 -Ability to add new nodes